tristangemzon/code-outline-project/README.md

 - Supports **OpenAI** and **Azure OpenAI** — choose provider in the config.
 - Uses your chosen LLM to produce summaries and overviews.
 - Do **not** commit secrets to Git.

 ---

+## 🛠 How It Works

+1. **Scans your repo**
+   Recursively finds code, documentation, and config files while ignoring common build/output directories.

+2. **Detects imports & dependencies**
+   Identifies dependencies from manifests like `package.json`, `requirements.txt`, `go.mod`, `.csproj`, etc.

+3. **Generates per-file summaries (LLM)**
+   Sends file content, imports, and metadata to your configured LLM, which returns concise summaries.

+4. **Creates an optional high-level overview (LLM)**
+   If `--overview` is passed, it compiles all file summaries and asks the LLM to produce a big-picture explanation.

+5. **Writes results to Markdown**
+   Produces a structured `PROJECT_OVERVIEW.md` in the repo folder you scanned, ready for onboarding or documentation.

+---